stagecast/moment-examples/README.md

 This repository will contain a list of examples to help you develop your own Moments.
 ## Content

-The folder will contain examples to:
+The folder will contain examples:
 - Initialization
 - How to use user and global state
 - Mobile and Screen versions